hardeepsingh07/Task-Loco/README.md

 - Run with your desired simulator or directly on device

 ## Dedication
-Sukhwinder Kaur ~ Meri Jatti
+To Sukhwinder Kaur for always inspiring and motivating